The Mobius2 math format

 ceil(a) round up to closest integer Preserves unit

-is_finite(a) true if a is finite and not nan, false otherwise a is any unit.
-Result is dimensionless
+is_finite(a) true if a is finite and not nan, false otherwise a has any unit, result is dimensionless

 exp(a) Euler number to the power of a a must be dimensionless, result is dimensionless